 Touching in sport.
 It’s a tough topic – emotionally charged and influenced by cultural, social and legal issues and nuances.
 When is it okay to touch?
 How do we decide?
 How do write policies to govern touching in our sporting clubs?

-Child sex abuse seems to be a regular item on news bulletins these days and, with the Royal Commission into Institutional Responses to Child Sexual Abuse well under way, it’s time sporting clubs took a good hard look at their own practices and policies surrounding touching, particularly as it relates to junior participants.
+Child sex abuse seems to be a regular item on news bulletins these days and, with the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse now out there, it’s time sporting clubs took a good hard look at their own practices and policies surrounding touching, particularly as it relates to junior participants.